 Too often we think that to come up with new ideas and innovations we need to start with a blank slate, but that is not true.
 We don't have to go back to the drawing board to figure out how to come up with innovation.
 The best ideas come from an iteration of what has already worked.
 Make sure the agency is giving credit to previous collateral's and inbound strategies they have used and worked with.
 Ask questions about previous inbound marketing strategies that have worked for companies in the same industry.
 Also ask, if they will use some those strategies in your inbound services.

 The marketing agency you work with should have experience with businesses of your size and industry.
 Let them share with you the industries they cover, and some of the tools and techniques they use for marketing.
 For instance, if you run a SaaS business, you wouldn’t hire a marketing firm that specializes in retail or restaurants.
-See if the marketing firm’s website have a “Clients” or “Portfolio” section.
-If possible, you can ask for reports of their past and current projects to examine their performance.
+It makes sense to work with teams that have good sense of the customer acquisition metrics that prevail in a specific industry.

 Creativity has its value but if your marketing strategies are not converting leads, the creativity will not help.
 Make sure you find an inbound marketing agency which focuses on showing you results with statistics and facts.
 Ask questions about how the agency impacted business and overall revenue for previous clients.
 The work they do matters but results matter more.

 Conclusively, assess if they will consider your business as their own and will go above and beyond for it.
 If you find a good firm with talented people who understand your business, there’s a good chance you’ll see substantial profits from working together.
 At the end of the day, it's important that the inbound marketing agency you choose to work with plays the role of a strategic partner and not a vendor.